metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 type Disk struct {
   // Device is the full device path
   Device          string
-  // PartitionPrefix specifies which prefix is used if device is partitioned
-  // e.g. device /dev/sda, first partition will be /dev/sda1, prefix is therefore /dev/sda
-  // for nvme drives this is different, the prefix there is typically /dev/nvme0n1p PartitionPrefix string
   // Partitions to create on this device
   Partitions      []Partition
   // WipeOnReinstall, if set to true the whole disk will be erased if reinstall happens